 - 9.1.
-In accordance with paragraph 1.1.1 of Part II-A of the Polar Code, discharge to sea of oil or oily mixtures in Arctic waters is prohibited from 01 January 2017. - 9.2.
-Operation in Polar Waters shall be taken into account, as appropriate, in the Oil Record Books, the PWOM and the shipboard oil pollution emergency plan or the shipboard marine pollution emergency plan as required by MARPOL Annex I.
+In accordance with paragraph 1.1.1 of Part II-A of the Polar Code, discharge to sea of oil or oily mixtures in Arctic waters is prohibited. - 9.2.
+Operation in Polar Waters shall be taken into account, as appropriate, in the Oil Record Books, the PWOM and the shipboard oil pollution emergency plan or the shipboard marine pollution emergency plan as required by MARPOL Annex I. - 9.3.
+The following requirements apply to new ships of Category A and B: - i. on ships with aggregate oil fuel capacity of less than 600m all oil fuel tanks with individual capacity greater than 30m shall be separated from the outside shell by a distance of not less than 0.76 metres; - all oil residues (sludge) and bilge water tanks with individual capacity greater than 30m shall be separated from the outside shell by a distance of not less than 0.76 metres;